Our Work

 Advising Government

-The Board provides advice to multiple federal departments and agencies to help develop policies and programs that respond to the unique needs and circumstances of Indigenous people in Canada.
+The Board provides policy advice and recommendations to the whole of the federal government to help develop policies and programs that respond to the unique needs and circumstances of Indigenous Peoples in Canada.

 Board Meetings